boston-dynamics/spot-sdk/docs/concepts/choreography/choreography_service.md

 ### Entry/Exit conditions

-Some choreography sequences don’t make any sense.
-For example:
-You can’t do a kneel-to-stand transition if you’re not kneeling You can’t go directly from a step move to a kneeling-clap move without a stand-to-knee transition in between.
+All moves that use the legs track will have logical entry and exit positions that the body must be in before/after the move.
+This is to prevent non-sensical choreographies; for example, completing a kneel-to-stand transition if you are not kneeling, or going directly from a step move to a kneeling-clap move without a stand-to-knee transition in between.

 To represent and enforce these requirements, all moves that use the legs track have an exit transition state and an entry transition state.
 The options for transition state are: